 There are two ways to solve this.
 One, make vocal drills the first thing you do at every rehearsal.
 Make it a habit.
 Don’t wait till performance day.
 The only way to improve your vocal quality is to get in the habit of speaking clearly.
 Use tongue twisters.
 Get in the habit of speaking in full voice, even when the scene demands quiet.
 And remember projection doesn’t mean yelling.
 If you push the voice you’ll hurt yourself.
 Projecting is about communicating to the back row.
 Practice scenes in which actors have to “communicate” a quiet situation across a large space.
 Practice the difference between speaking fully and yelling.
 Always ask yourself, how am I communicating my lines to the audience?
 Record a rehearsal so that every actor can hear how their voice sounds to an audience.
 It’s amazing what the difference can be between how we think we sound compared to reality.

 The second way to solve vocal issues is through character.
 One of the most common causes of poor vocal quality is actors who don’t understand why they’re speaking.
 Who haven’t clarified their character’s goals.
 All they’re doing is just trying to get through their lines, so they rush like a freight train.
 They speak without any connection or inflection.
 In rehearsal determine what each character wants, and how each line accomplishes or detracts from that want.
 What is the investment of each line?
 Knowing who you are and what your drive is, will naturally allow an actor to determine how to communicate a line.
 This is the same for a comedy or a drama – in a comedy the wants might be more exaggerated, but there is still something for characters to drive toward.
 Have actors finish the sentence “I want to say this line because….” for each line they have.
 Every line has a purpose – it may be something as simple as “I want to say this line to communicate a piece of information to the audience.”

-In Part Three on Saturday I’ll talk about some do’s and don’ts for performance day.
+In Part Three I’ll talk about some do’s and don’ts for performance day.